 And the third level of girl crush is “Given the right circumstances, I would make a scissor sandwich with you.”

-I can’t speak for Kim, but I’m a solid Tier 1 in my love for Jessica Chastain.
-I think I tend to fantasize more about having cool, rich, awesome friends than I do about being cool, rich, and awesome myself.
+I’m a solid Tier 1 in my love for Jessica, possibly because I tend to fantasize more about having cool, rich, awesome friends than I do about being cool, rich, and awesome myself.
 It’s certainly not for lack of wanting to be those things, but rather that I value good, strong female friendships above almost anything else — and who would say no to a few extra perks?

-Sure, being Oprah sounds super exciting, but goodness, wouldn’t you rather be Gale — all the benefits and hardly any of the stress?
+Sure, being Oprah sounds super exciting, but goodness, wouldn’t you rather be Gale — all the benefits but only a fraction of the stress?
 I know I would!

 The New York Times also had an article about the “girl crush” way back in 2005, though even then it was certainly “not a new phenomenon”:

 [A] girl crush [is] a phrase that many women in their 20’s and 30’s use in conversation, post on blogs and read in magazines.
 It refers to that fervent infatuation that one heterosexual woman develops for another woman who may seem impossibly sophisticated, gifted, beautiful or accomplished.
 And while a girl crush is, by its informal definition, not sexual in nature, the feelings that it triggers — excitement, nervousness, a sense of novelty — are very much like those that accompany a new romance.

 In the same NYT article, Helen Fisher, an anthropologist and author of Why We Love: The Nature and Chemistry of Romantic Love, says: